Performance Improvement Plans (PIP)

 What if the Employee Does not Perform under the Plan?

-If an employee does not meet the expectations under the agreed upon performance improvement plan, then you and the employee must decide whether to continue the employment relationship.
+If an employee fails to meet the expectations under the agreed upon performance improvement plan, then you and the employee must decide whether to continue the employment relationship.
 It is important to refer to the employment contract regarding the employee’s rights at termination.

 Alternatives to Performance Improvement Plans